GroupProject2020/Ovito/doc/python/introduction/running.rst

 	Hello, this is OVITO 3.0.0

 The :program:`ovitos` script interpreter is a console program without a graphical user interface.
-This allows running OVITO scripts on remote machines or computing clusters that don't possess a graphics display.
+This enables you to run scripts on remote machines or computing clusters that don't possess a graphics display.
 :program:`ovitos` behaves like a regular Python interpreter.
 Any command line arguments following the script's name are passed to the script via the ``sys.argv`` variable.
 Furthermore, it is possible to start an interactive interpreter session by running :program:`ovitos` without any arguments.